Child employment legislation

 Licence free days

-There is an exemption from Licensing available which allows a young person to perform on up to four occasions in any six month period.
-This is only available on application to, and with the approval of the Education Welfare Service.
+There is an exemption from Licensing available which allows a young person to perform on up to four days in any six month period.

 Body of persons